huamanoid/LeetCode/leetcode/743. Network Delay Time/README.md

                 if(d[v] > d[u] + w){
                     d[v] = d[u] + w;
                     // vis[v] = 1;  // this is a wrong version
-                    pq.push({-d[v] , v});
+                    //because marking visited here would restrict availing the visited node to relax other already existing nodes in the queue, so calling it processed array would be a better option  and marking it processed when its time comes. pq.push({-d[v] , v});
                 }
             }